-- Now supports AMQP heartbeats if using the new pyamqp://transport. - The ampt transport requires the ampt library to be installed:
+- Now supports AMQP heartbeats if using the new pyamqp:// transport. - The ampp transport requires the ampp library to be installed:

-'''

-$ pip install amqp
+\$ pip install amqp

-'''

-- Then you need to set the transport URL prefix to pyamqp://. - The default heartbeat value is 10 seconds, but this can be changed using the BROKER HEARTBEAT setting:
+- Then you need to set the transport URL prefix to pyamqp://. - The default heartbeat value is 10 seconds, but this can be changed using the BROKER_HEARTBEAT setting:

-'''

 BROKER_HEARTBEAT = 5.0

-'''